Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 1.
 			// Note: The values will be added to the boss's new health on every new stage.
 			// Note: The values will determine when the boss evolves to the next stage.
-			// Example: When Stage 1 boss with 8000 base HP has 2500 HP or less, he will evolve into Stage 3 boss with 10500 HP (8000 + 2500 HP).
+			// Example: When Stage 2 boss with 8000 base HP has 2500 HP or less, he will evolve into Stage 3 boss with 10500 HP (8000 + 2500 HP).
 			// --
+			// Character limit: 25
+			// Character limit for each health stage: 5
+			// --
 			// Minimum value for each health stage: 1
 			// Maximum value for each health stage: 65535
 			// --
-			// 1st number = Amount of health of the boss to make him evolve/Amount of health given to Stage 1 boss.
+			// 1st number = Amount of health of the boss to make him evolve/Amount of health given to Stage 2 boss.
 (The "Boss Stages" setting must be set to "1" or higher.)
-			// 2nd number = Amount of health of the boss to make him evolve/Amount of health given to Stage 2 boss.
+			// 2nd number = Amount of health of the boss to make him evolve/Amount of health given to Stage 3 boss.
 (The "Boss Stages" setting must be set to "2" or higher.)
-			// 3rd number = Amount of health of the boss to make him evolve/Amount of health given to Stage 3 boss.
+			// 3rd number = Amount of health of the boss to make him evolve/Amount of health given to Stage 4 boss.
 (The "Boss Stages" setting must be set to "3" or higher.)
-			// 4th number = Amount of health of the boss to make him evolve/Amount of health given to Stage 4 boss.
+			// 4th number = Amount of health of the boss to make him evolve/Amount of health given to Stage 5 boss.
 (The "Boss Stages" setting must be set to "4" or higher.)
-			// 5th number = Amount of health of the boss to make him evolve/Amount of health given to Stage 5 boss.
-(The "Boss Stages" setting must be set to "5" or higher.)
-			"Boss Health Stages"			"5000,2500,1500,1000,500"
+			"Boss Health Stages"			"5000,2500,1500,1000"

 			// The number of stages for Super Tank bosses.
 			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 1.
 			// --
 			// Minimum: 1
-			// Maximum: 5
+			// Maximum: 4
 			"Boss Stages"					"3"

+			// The Super Tank types that the boss will evolve into.
+			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 1.
+			// Note: Make sure that the Super Tank types that the boss will evolve into are enabled.
+			// Example: When Stage 1 boss evolves into Stage 2, it will evolve into Tank #2.
+			// --
+			// Character limit: 20
+			// Character limit for each stage type: 4
+			// --
+			// Minimum: 1
+			// Maximum: 5000
+			// --
+			// 1st number = 2nd stage type
+			// 2nd number = 3rd stage type
+			// 3rd number = 4th stage type
+			// 4th number = 5th stage type
+			"Boss Types"					"2,3,4,5"

 			// The interval between each random switch.
 			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 2.